 - As many as 86% of employers have formal policies around benefits like paid leave, parental leave, and working time flexibility (The Conference Board)

 - If offered access to more benefits, 73% of employees would be encouraged to stay with their current employer for longer (MetLife)

 - 49% of employees would bear more of the cost to have access to more benefits that fit their needs (MetLife)

 - 77% of working Americans view retirement savings as their most important benefit.
 (Society for Human Resource Management (SHRM))

 Health insurance and wellness perks are among the most popular employee benefits available.
 Let’s explore the key data around health benefits and how they impact businesses.

-- 55% of employees note that health and wellness programs (like a gym membership) are necessary benefits to accept a new job offer.
-(MetLife)
+- 55% of employees note that health and wellness programs are necessary benefits to accept a new job offer (MetLife)

 - 51% of employees view company-enforced limits on after-hours communications as beneficial to their mental health.
 (The Conference Board)

 - 82% of employees with the flexibility to manage work and life report they feel mentally healthy, compared to just 45% of employees who don’t have the same flexibility (MetLife)